scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 This visualisation allows user to asses the stability of a small region in the image e.g. an astronomical point source during the MCMC sampling process.
-Due to the correlation with neighbouring pixels the actual value of a pixel might vary in the sampling process, which appears as "dips" in the trace of the pixel of interested and anti-correlated "peaks" in the one or mutiple of the surrounding pixels.
+Due to the correlation with neighbouring pixels the actual value of a pixel might vary in the sampling process, which appears as "dips" in the trace of the pixel of interest and anti-correlated "peaks" in the one or mutiple of the surrounding pixels.
 In the example a stable state of the pixels of interest is reached after approximately 1000 iterations.
 This suggests the number of burn-in iterations, which were defined beforehand, should be increased.